Digital Art

 Advanced Sculpture

-Interests: Hands On
+Interests: Hands On, Storytelling

 This course builds off your interests and success from Sculpture 1 and provides the opportunity to improve in technique.
 You will deepen your understanding of a chosen process through rigor and self-direction.
 Exhibiting completed artworks with intention and concept is required.
 Prerequisites: Sculpture and recommendation from the Visual Art Department Head.